kratisto/docs/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 1. Log in to the [OVHcloud Control Panel](/links/manager), then go to the `Web Cloud`{.action} section.
 2. Click the `Hosting plans`{.action} menu, then select the web hosting plan concerned.
 3. On the page that appears, click on the `Databases`{.action} tab.
-4. In the table that pops up, click the '...`{.action}' button on the right-hand side of the row for the database concerned, then `Restore a backup`{.action}.
+4. In the table that pops up, click the `...`{.action} button on the right-hand side of the row for the database concerned, then `Restore backup`{.action}.
 5. On the new page that pops up, choose the backup to restore (**ideally the backup corresponding to the date you have chosen for restoring your website’s source code (see above)**).
-6. Once you have chosen the backup, click the '...`{.action}' button to the right of the backup you want to restore, then `Restore backup`{.action}.
+6. Once you have chosen the backup, click the `...`{.action} button to the right of the backup you want to restore, then `Restore the backup`{.action}.

 Restoring a database backup may take **several minutes**.